atom2ueki/mcp-server-ios-simulator/README.md

 The server provides the following MCP tools:

+#### 📱 Simulator Management (Simplified Direct Approach)
+- 📋 `list-available-simulators` - List all available simulators with their UDIDs
+- ▶️ `boot-simulator-by-udid` - Boot a simulator directly by UDID
+- ⏹️ `shutdown-simulator-by-udid` - Shutdown a simulator directly by UDID
+- 📊 `list-booted-simulators` - List all currently booted simulators

-#### 📱 Simulator Session Management
+#### 📱 Simulator Session Management (Advanced Features)
 - 📋 `list-simulator-sessions` - List all active simulator sessions
 - ➕ `create-simulator-session` - Create a new simulator session with optional device and OS parameters
 - ❌ `terminate-simulator-session` - Terminate an existing simulator session
 - 🔄 `create-and-boot-simulator` - Create a new simulator session and boot it in one step

-#### 🎮 Simulator Control
 - ▶️ `boot-simulator` - Boot a simulator by session ID
 - ⏹️ `shutdown-simulator` - Shutdown a simulator by session ID
-- 🆔 `shutdown-simulator-by-udid` - Shutdown a simulator directly using its UDID
-- 📊 `list-booted-simulators` - List all currently booted simulators

 #### 📲 Application Management
 - 📥 `install-app` - Install an application on a simulator